-All Foreign Nationals who accept a probationary and tenured appointment at Western University must possess a work permit issued by Citizenship and Immigration Canada (CIC) before the start of employment.
-Western University cannot legally employ foreign nationals who do not possess a valid work permit.
+All Foreign Nationals who accept a probationary and tenured appointment at Western University must possess a work permit issued by Immigration, Refugee and Citizenship Canada (IRCC) before the start of employment.
+Western University cannot legally employ Foreign Nationals who do not possess a valid work permit.

 The validity of the work permit will vary and it is dependent on a number of factors including the duration of the LMIA, validity of passport and length of job offer.

 The cost of a work permit is $155.00 Canadian.